TEENAGE MENTAL HEALTH STATISTICS

 - Persistent marijuana use is connect to a declining IQ (which many believe to be irreversible, even if use stops)

-By the time youth reach the adolescent and teenage years, it is very common for them to start pushing for more independence, engaging in more risky behavior, and challenging adult authority.
-Because the teen brain is wired to essentially test limits, in an evolutionary press to separate from parents.
+In the adolescent and teenage years, it is very common for young people to start pushing for more independence, engaging in more risky behavior, and challenging authority.
+Essentially, the teen brain is wired to test limits and individualize from parents.
+And while some do this in a “healthy” way, some teens, especially those with Attention-Deficit Hyperactivity Disorder (ADHD), carry.
 Yet children with ADHD often carry this natural tendency to extreme

 ADHD, especially in adolescents and teens, is linked to impulsive behavior and dangerous risk-taking.
 Studies indicate this is due to the slower development of certain brain regions.